Bhec811/Portfolio-Management/README.md

 ## Future Development
 Post-integration, enhancements will focus on visual analytics and additional support for diversified crypto assets, creating a robust tool for financial management within the crypto ecosystem.

-## This project is partnof a learning initiative and rwmains in development.
+## This project is part of a learning initiative and remains in development.
 Additional updates and improvements are ongoing.